ortus-docs/coldbox-docs/layouts_n_views/rendering_views/implicit_views.md

 > **Caution** If using implicit views, please note that the name of the view will ALWAYS be in lower case.
 So please be aware of this limitation.
 I would suggest creating SES URL Mappings with explicit event declarations so case and location can be controlled.
 When using implicit views you will also loose fine rendering control.

-##### Case Sensitivity
+## Case Sensitivity

-The ColdBox rendering engine can also be tweaked to use case-insensitive or sensitive implicit views by creating a setting called: caseSensitiveImplicitViews in your configuration file.
+The ColdBox rendering engine can also be tweaked to use case-insensitive or sensitive implicit views by creating a setting called: `coldbox.caseSensitiveImplicitViews` in your configuration file.
 The default is to turn all implicit views to lower case, so the value is always false.

 ```js
 settings = {